Guide to Grid View

 enter image description here

-Share view
+Share grid view

 To embed a view via an iframe.
-Share a grid view publicly, copy the publicly shared URL and replace “YOUR_URL” in the code snippet below:
+Share a grid view publicly, copy the publicly shared URL, and replace YOUR_URL in the code snippet below:

 <iframe src="YOUR_URL" frameborder="0" width="100%" height="400"></iframe>